laravel/docs/billing.md

 <a name="proration"></a>
 #### Proration

-By default, Stripe will prorate charges when adding or removing prices from a multiprice subscription.
+By default, Stripe will prorate charges when adding or removing prices from a subscription with multiple products.
 If you would like to make a price adjustment without proration, you should chain the `noProrate` method onto your price operation:

     $user->subscription('default')->noProrate()->removePrice('price_chat');